FAA Order 8110.105: General clarification of application of DO-254

-Additionally, Order 8110.105 addresses some of the omissions and clarification needs identified by the Certification Authorities Software Team in their position paper, CAST-31, and as such informs hardware developers of interests beyond those presently expressed in DO-254.
+Additionally, Order 8110.105 originally addressed some of the omissions and clarification needs identified by the Certification Authorities Software Team in their position paper, CAST-31, and as such informs electronic hardware developers of interests beyond those presently expressed in DO-254.
+This content was removed in Revision B. The order is now only instructions for FAA Aircraft Certification Service personnel to use and apply on the Airborne Electronic Hardware Review Process.